How to Select a Cake Decorating School

 Certificate in Cake Decorating, Baking and Pastry

-Certificate programs are available specifically focused on cake decorating.
-These short programs are generally not ACF-accredited, but they offer basic and advanced training in icing types and cake design.
-Courses cover tiered cakes, icing flowers, rolled fondant and marzipan.
+Cake decorating centric-certificate programs are easy to find.
+These short-term programs are generally not ACF-accredited, but they offer basic and advanced training.
+Students learn about tiered cake design; icing types and decorations; rolled fondant; and marzipan, among other things.
 ACF-accredited certificate programs usually take one year to complete and require a high school diploma or the equivalent for admission.
 Typical courses include:

 - Food safety